 German shorthaired pointers which are not well-groomed, the coat may begin to increase the stinky smell.

-This is one of the major reasons of stinky dogs.
+This is one of the major reasons for stinky dogs.
 Not only my GSP, but any dog can get allergies due to eating unhealthy food.

 Flatulence and tummy problems can be formed from spicy foods, high-fat foods, beans, and dairy products.
 So, these food items can make German shorthaired pointers smell bad.